 We believe that your form should seamlessly match the look and feel of your website.
 Unlike other tools, Leadformly gives you control over everything from the fonts used down to the roundness of buttons!

-In this tutorial, we'll explore some of the specific tips and tactics you can use to design a great-looking form, even if you're completely new to design :)
+In this tutorial, we'll explore some of the specific tips and tactics you can use to design a great-looking form, even if you're completely new to design.
+Take a look at the video to get you started.

 How to style your form